Bailey-Caldera/Game_Programming_Midterm/README.md

 A top down shooter where you play as a pig surviving against waves of ducks.
 Throw apples to survive by left clicking and throw big apples by right clicking.

-## Goal:

-    The goal of this project is to create a 3d unity game for our midterm

 ## Third Parties Asset:
 Tiny Texture Pack 2 by Screaming Brain Studios: https://screamingbrainstudios.itch.io/tiny-texture-pack-2?download#google_vignette